 A decentralized exchange (or DEX) is nothing more than a smart contract designed to enable trustless peer-to-peer trading via already existing wallets.
 With a DEX, coins only leave your wallet when they’re traded directly to another user from his or her wallet.
 This cuts out the middleman and makes the entire process much more streamlined.
 Traders are no longer at the mercy of an exchanges’ support staff and no longer have to worry about where their coins reside.
 They no longer feel compelled to register on a new exchange simply because they have no other options.

-Decentralized exchanges like Radar Relay, Waves DEX, BitShares, NXT, CounterParty, and others are hustling to provide the best user experience in the crypto marketplace.
-However, they must overcome a variety of issues.
+Decentralized exchanges like Radar Relay, Waves DEX, BitShares, NXT, CounterParty, and others are hustling to provide investors with the best user-experience in the crypto marketplace.
+However, they must still overcome a variety of issues.
 Consider EtherDelta, a highly popular DEX platform that runs on the Ethereum blockchain.
-EtherDelta is simply a smart contract, that allows you to interact with it using your wallet to deposit Ether or any ERC-20 token you wish to trade, and then trade it with other users using a rudimentary UI, without market and stop orders and without order matching, However, new users can sometimes confuse the amount and price-per text boxes, leading them to pay a large amount of ETH for a fraction of a single token.
+Like other DEX, EtherDelta employs a smart contract to enable investors to interact with it and their own wallet.
+Thus, the can deposit Ether or any ERC-20 token they wish to trade, and then trade it with other users using a rudimentary UI.
+All without market and stop orders and without order matching, Unfortunately, new EtherDelta users can sometimes confuse the amount and price-per text boxes, leading them to pay a large amount of ETH for a fraction of a single token.

 The XTRABYTES™ X-CHANGE: A New Trading Ecosystem

-“X-CHANGE will be the XTRABYTES decentralized cryptocurrency exchange.
-Built directly into the wallet, X-CHANGE will allow users to have a trusted, decentralized, and totally secure p2p exchange at their fingertips.
-To provide proof-of-concept the first tradable pairing within X-CHANGE will be XBY/XFUEL.”
+X-CHANGE will be the XTRABYTES™ decentralized cryptocurrency exchange.
+Built directly into the XCITE™ wallet, X-CHANGE will allow users to have a trusted, decentralized, and secure p2p exchange at their fingertips.
+To provide proof-of-concept the first tradable pair within X-CHANGE will be XBY/XFUEL.